All Products

 Configure retrieval parameters

-• Top K: The maximum number of relevant text chunks to retrieve from the knowledge base.
-The value range is 1 to 100.
+• Top K: Maximum number of relevant text chunks to retrieve from the knowledge base.
+Value range: 1 to 100.

-• Score threshold: Sets a similarity score threshold (0 to 1).
-Only chunks with a score above this threshold are returned.
-A higher value means a higher required similarity between the text and the query.
+• Score threshold: Similarity score threshold (0 to 1).
+Only chunks with scores above this threshold are returned.
+Higher values require higher similarity between text and query.

-• Retrieval Pattern: The default is Dense (vector) retrieval.
-If you need to use Hybrid retrieval (vector + keyword), the vector database must be Milvus 2.4.x or later, or Elasticsearch.
+• Retrieval Pattern: Default is Dense (vector) retrieval.
+To use Hybrid retrieval (vector + keyword), the vector database must be Milvus 2.4.x or later, or Elasticsearch.
 For guidance on choosing a retrieval mode, see Select a retrieval mode.

 • Metadata filter condition: Filters the search scope using metadata to improve accuracy.
 For more information, see Use metadata.

-• Query rewrite: Uses a large language model (LLM) to optimize a user's vague, colloquial, or context-dependent original query, making it clearer, more complete, and more intentional to improve retrieval accuracy.
-For more information about usage scenarios, see Query rewrite.
+• Query rewrite: Uses an LLM to optimize a user's vague, colloquial, or context-dependent query, making it clearer, more complete, and more intentional to improve retrieval accuracy.
+For usage scenarios, see Query rewrite.

-• Result Reranking: Uses a reranking model to reorder the initial retrieval results, placing the most relevant results at the top.
-For more information about usage scenarios, see Result Reranking.
+• Result Reranking: Uses a reranking model to reorder initial retrieval results, placing the most relevant results at the top.
+For usage scenarios, see Result Reranking.

 Note

 Result reranking requires a reranking model.
-Supported model service connection types include: Model Studio, AI Search Open Platform Model Service, and General Reranker Model Service.
+Supported model service connection types: Model Studio, AI Search Open Platform Model Service, and General Reranker Model Service.

 Optimize retrieval performance